 Whether you have German ancestry or just want to take part in a different cultural experience during your trip to the Capital Region, these Oktoberfests, Bier Fests, and special events are memorable.

 01 of 12

-On October 13, 2018, this beer festival will feature more than 300 different ales and lagers as well as multiple food vendors, live music, DJ performances, and recreational and family-friendly activities.
+Held in October, this beer festival features more than 300 different ales and lagers as well as multiple food vendors, live music, DJ performances, and recreational and family-friendly activities.
 Events take place on Pennsylvania Avenue NW between 3rd and 6th Streets in the heart of downtown Washington, D.C.
-The price of admission will benefit the Arcadia Center for Sustainable Food & Agriculture, but drink and food tickets will be sold separately.
+The price of admission benefits the Arcadia Center for Sustainable Food & Agriculture, but drink and food tickets are sold separately.

 02 of 12

-The popular Williamsburg, Virginia, amusement park destination Busch Gardens welcomes back its annual Bier Fest from August 15 to September 3, 2018.
+The popular Williamsburg, Virginia, amusement park destination Busch Gardens hosts its annual Bier Fest from mid-August to early September.
 You can sample a variety of beer and traditional German food while enjoying live music in this unique Bavarian celebration.
 The Oktoberfest celebration features 75 beer varieties representing 10 countries, including Southeast Asia, Europe, and the United States; several selections from Virginia-based craft brewers also will be on tap.
 Access to Bier Fest is included with park admission.

 03 of 12

-Thursdays from September 21 through October 12, you can experience Oktoberfest by testing your skills in "the world's oldest, noblest drinking game" known as Stein Hoisting at the Biergarten House in Washington, D.C.
-This Bavarian pub offers their regular 12 drafts and 11 additional Oktoberfest drafts, food, and live music performances every for four consecutive Thursdays.
+From late September through mid-October, you can experience Oktoberfest by testing your skills in the world's oldest, noblest drinking game known as Stein Hoisting at the Biergarten House in Washington, D.C.
+This Bavarian pub offers its regular 12 drafts and 11 additional Oktoberfest drafts, food, and live music performances.

 04 of 12